GTfort/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 There are no more "yearly versions" of the course, the course is open all the time.
 Each part is updated once or twice per year.
 Updates are mostly minor: library versions are updated and text clarity is improved.
 However, there might also be some bigger changes.

 Despite changes <i>all the submitted exercises remain valid</i>, and the course can be continued without being bothered about updates.
-Also, the policy for getting certificates, university credits etc. shall remain the same no matter what happens.
+Also, the policy for getting certificates, university credits, etc. shall remain the same no matter what happens.

 Recent major changes